DevExpress/testcafe-vue-selectors/README.md

 const todoInput = VueSelector('todo-input');
 ```

-To obtain a component based vue ref value, pass the ref value as second parameter to the constructor
+To obtain a component based vue `ref` value, pass the `ref` value as second parameter to the VueSelector constructor

 ```js
 import VueSelector from 'testcafe-vue-selectors';